ICAG Results: How to Check, Understand, and Act on Your Exam Results

 - Pass mark

-- 50% in every paper, with no scaling or partial pass
+- 50% in every paper, with no scaling and no partial pass

 - Typical release time

-- Approximately 3 to 4 weeks after the end of the examination diet
+- Approximately three to four weeks after the end of the diet

 - Script review

-- Available for one month after results release, at GHS 1,100 per script
+- Within one month of results release, at GHS 1,100 per script

 - Examination diets